High Guardian Spice

-High Guardian Spice is an American animated streaming television series created by Raye Rodriguez, who formerly worked for Danger & Eggs as a character designer.
+High Guardian Spice is an American animated television series created by Raye Rodriguez, who formerly worked for Danger & Eggs as a character designer.
 The series is produced by Crunchyroll Studios (formerly named Ellation), and was originally slated to be Crunchyroll's first original series before it was delayed for approximately 2 years.
-The series premiered on Crunchyroll on October 26, 2021.
+The series premiered on its own streaming service on October 26, 2021.

 Premise

 A group of four young girls who attend the High Guardian Academy are training to become guardians of West City.
 At the same time, they deal with friends, enemies, and betrayals, as they attempt to protect everything from an unknown threat against the world.